0xseljarida/Inception/NOTES.md

 | **Isolation** | strong, hardware level | weaker, same kernel |

 **The last row is the trade.** A VM's boundary is a hypervisor and hard to escape.
 A container's boundary is kernel bookkeeping, so a kernel bug crosses it.

-> **Note:** the "200 customers" framing above is a teaching device, not history.
-> A 2005 host would have answered "shared hosting", and the real waste containers
-> attacked was enterprise VM sprawl: thousands of VMs idling at 8% CPU.

 ---